-Because the value of solar resources is highly location-dependent, the 2022 IRP uses several different location assumptions for utility-scale projects.
+Because the value of solar resources is highly location-dependent, the 2023 IRP uses several different location assumptions for utility-scale projects.
 These include sites across Eastern Oregon and Idaho.
 Utility-scale solar annual capacity factors in the IRP range from about 21% to 28%.
-However, for winter-peaking utilities like EWEB, it is also important to consider winter peaking capacity contribution.
+However, for winter-peaking utilities like EWEB, it is also important to consider winter peaking capacity contribution .
 For utility-scale solar this can range between 7-14% depending on the region.
-To the extent that EWEB remains a winter-peaking utility into the future, the value of solar may be less
+To the extent that EWEB remains a winter-peaking utility into the future, the value of solar may be less desirable compared to other resources.

-&lt;sup>13 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis desirable compared to other resources.
 Solar resources may also have different transmission costs and risk depending on location.
 Transmission costs and availability are discussed in more detail below in the Transmission subsection.